sugaryourcoffee/syc-svpro/README.md

 * allocate column values to a key column (since version 0.0.4)
 * count values in columns and use the value as column name
 * arithmetic operations on values of columns
+* create or edit a Ruby script
-* execute a ruby script file that operates a csv file
+* execute a Ruby script file that operates a csv file

 To get help type